-- school personnel who have worked with them in prerequisite field experiences, - UGC faculty teaching the summer professional coursework, and - from college faculty in the student's major area of concentration.
+- school personnel who have worked with them in prerequisite field experiences, - UGC faculty teaching the summer professional coursework, and

+• college faculty in the student's major area of concentration.
 Entrance into the internship portion of the program is contingent upon completion of Psychology of Teaching, Literacy for the Secondary Teacher, and the appropriate Curriculum and Methods course with a minimum grade of B. Students should apply for the fifth-year program no later than the winter of their senior year.

-Applications and additional information about the MAT program may be obtained from the School of Education office in Lamont House.
+Applications and additional information about the MAT program may be obtained from the School of Education office at UGC, 80 Nott Terrace, Schenectady, NY 12308